One-third of American households fail to pay for housing due to pandemic

-“Deferred payments in one month are a strong predictor of missed payments in the next,” the study authors say.
-“83% of families who paid their housing in May in full and on time also did so in June, and only 30% of families late in May paid in June.”
+"Deferred payments in one month are a strong predictor of missed payments in the next," the study authors say.
+“83% of families who paid for their housing in May in full and on time also did so in June, and only 30% of families who were late in May made payments in June.”

 Concern About Eviction

 States began re-opening their economies last month, but spikes in coronavirus cases have led to the re-closure of enterprises or the suspension of re-opening.